sgromskiy/gulp-stripo-email/README.md

 7. run `gulp`

+8. run `gulp min` to remove extra spaces

-8. send test email using [https://putsmail.com/tests/new](https://putsmail.com/tests/new) and code from `/dist/email.html`
+9. send test email using [https://putsmail.com/tests/new](https://putsmail.com/tests/new) and code from `/dist/email.html`